 Located in such a strategic location, Bintan has a rich history and some are reflected through the island’s many historical sites.
 Riau itself has been home to Malay and Orang Laut people (sea nomads) for centuries.
 It also has been a haven for migrants from South China and Indochina.

 Its actual name is Vihara Ksitigarbha Bodhisattva and one of Bintan’s best hidden gems.
-The temple is located in Kijang, South Bintan, which only takes a short drive from Tanjung Pinang.
+The temple is located in Kijang, South Bintan, which is a short drive from Tanjung Pinang.

-The main attraction at 500 Lohan Temple is the 500 life-sized Lohan or stone statues with complex physique and facial expressions.
-Each of the statues are unique and different from one another.
-Facing the 500 arhats are another three great bodhisattvas; Wen Shu Bodhisattva sitting on a lion, Puxian Bodhisattva sitting on an elephant and Guan Yin holding a willow.
+The main attraction at the 500 Lohan Temple is the 500 life-sized Lohan or stone statues with complex physiques and facial expressions.
+Each of the statues is unique and different from one another.
+Facing the 500 arhats (one who has gained insight into the true nature of existence and has achieved nirvana) are another three great bodhisattvas (enlightened beings who have put off entering paradise in order to help others attain enlightenment); Wen Shu Bodhisattva sitting on a lion, Puxian Bodhisattva sitting on an elephant and Guan Yin holding a willow.

 Vihara Avalokitesvara Graha

-This buddhist temple is the biggest temple in all of Southeast Asia.
-Located in Tanjung Pinang City, Vihara Avalokitesvara Graha is a historical evidence of the existence of the Chinese community in Tanjung Pinang for centuries.
+The Vihara Avalokitesvara Graha is the largest Buddhist temple in all of Southeast Asia, with a landmass of 10 hectares.
+Located in Tanjung Pinang City, Vihara Avalokitesvara Graha is one historical evidence of the existence of the Chinese community in Tanjung Pinang for centuries.

-The temple was built by the Chinese community to serve as a place to deepen religious knowledge and a place of study for monks, sangha, and teachers both from local and foreign countries such as China, Singapore and Malaysia.
+The sacred temple was built by the Chinese community to serve as a place to deepen religious knowledge and a place of study for monks, sangha (the Buddhist community), and teachers both from local and foreign countries such as China, Singapore and Malaysia.

-Aside from functioning as a place of worship, this Vihara is also one of the most-visited destinations for tourists who come to Bintan.
-Apart from the magnificent buildings and landscaped gardens and parks, the statue of Goddess Kuan Yin inside the temple is also an attraction for tourists.
+Aside from functioning as a place of worship, the Vihara Avalokitesvara Graha is also one of the most-visited destinations for tourists who come to Bintan.
+Apart from the magnificent buildings and landscaped gardens and parks, the statue of Goddess Guan Yin within the temple is also an attraction for tourists.

 Based on the story written on the signpost, the tree has been around since 1811.
-Formerly, it was the residence of a Chinese captain, Chiao Ch'en.
-After the place was abandoned by the owner of the house, local residents took the initiative to make a house of worship considering that there are still many residents of Chinese descent.
+Formerly, it was the residence of a Chinese captain, Chiao Ch’en.
+After the place was abandoned by the owner of the house, local residents took the initiative to make a house of worship considering that there were many residents of Chinese descent on Bintan Island.

-Located in Penyengat, Tanjung Pinang, Sultan of Riau Grand Mosque has striking colours of royal yellow and green, making it the first thing that catches your eye once you approach Pulau Penyengat.
+Located in Penyengat, Tanjung Pinang, Mesjid Raya Sultan Riau, or the Grand Mosque of the Sultan of Riau is eye-catching with its striking colours of royal yellow and green, making it the first thing that catches your eye as soon as you approach Pulau Penyengat.

-Known as the “Jewel of the Island”, the mosque has many unique features that attract many visitors to come.
-There are 13 domes and four minarets, making up to 17 which is the number of raka’ats (sections of prayer) a Muslim has to complete in one day.
+Known as the “Jewel of the Island”, the mosque is a majestic structure comprising of 13 domes and four minarets, making up to 17, which is the number of raka’ats (sections of prayer) a Muslim has to complete in one day.

 Stay at ANMON